 In the new future, we’ll start tracking which inputs yield the highest value customers for us and which signals predict product success.
 These are things we could never imagine with our old solution.
 Also - we’d like to create propensity models and add those to our emails and customize our web page based on your buyer profile.
 But, to do any of these things, we need a flexible data environment - that we have now with Panoply - which allows us to plug in web tools/services without involving IT or change requests.

 What metrics or formulas do you track an ongoing basis?

 Before, our business channels and marketing spends were largely tracked at a high level.
 More detailed analytics had to be pieced together from one spreadsheet model to the next.

 As such, we pulled metrics from the tools themselves (such as Google Analytics and Facebook) and imported them into spreadsheets.
-Now, we’re looking at 75% of the same numbers - but in an automated, scalable way - our product and channel managers can spend far more of their time making smarter decisions because they’re not copying and pasting data into spreadsheets.
+Now, we’re looking at 75% of the same numbers but in an automated, scalable way and our product and channel managers can spend far more of their time making smarter decisions because they’re not copying and pasting data into spreadsheets.

 Which channels perform best for Shinesty for attracting customers?

 We’ve developed a strong mix at this point.
 Though I’ll say the nature of our products and marketing biases us toward more visual channels (social, email, etc.).
 With the data, we can see the inflection points of which channels are attracting the right customers right now.
 In general, our focus is on entertaining our customers, that way when they’re interested in purchasing a product we haven’t burned them out.

 What has been the biggest ‘aha’ moment since adopting Panoply?

 I just got back from a two-week vacation.
 For me, the biggest aha moment was when no one has mentioned Panoply (as a problem) at all since I’ve been back.
 The tool is performing and doing its job—materialized views are making our queries/visualizations fast and efficient.
 The fact that Panoply just works is huge for me and us as a company.